PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

-At PermaClone we have developed a simple method for consistent, perpetual success with your cloning systems.
-Success with our collars and methods requires your cloning system is 100% sanitized.
-If your cloner is currently having slow root formation or pathogen problems, your first task is to meticulously follow Regenerating a Failing Cloner found at the end of this article.
+Success with our collars and methods requires that your cloning system be 100% sanitized.
+If your cloning techniques are currently yielding slow root formation or pathogen problems, your first task is to meticulously follow Regenerating a Failing Cloner found at the end of this article.
 Once complete, start with step "2." of The PermaClone Method, found just below.
-If you're using a new cloner or one without issue, start with step 1.
+If you're using a new cloner or one without issues, start with step 1.

 The PermaClone Method